holyjak/blog.jakubholy.net/content/posts/2019-09-26--generative-testing-lessons-learned.md

 <!--more-->

 (If you are new to generative testing, the ["Learn more" section of How generating test data saved us from angry customers and legal trouble](/how-generating-test-data-saved-us#learn-more) points to a few great texts and talks.
-You should also check out the [Instrumentation and Testing in the Spec guide](https://clojure.org/guides/spec#_instrumentation_and_testing).)
+You should also check out the [Instrumentation and Testing in the Spec guide](https://clojure.org/guides/spec#_instrumentation_and_testing).
+Eric Normand's in-depth course [Property-Based Testing with test.check](https://purelyfunctional.tv/courses/property-based-testing-with-test-check/) could also be interesting.)

 (For the time-deprived: [read the summary](#summary) first :-).)